gregstula/quick-snake/README.md

 In every text based sake game I've tried vertical movement is faster than horizontal movement.
 This is because lines in a terminal are more spaced than columns.
 The nature of ASCII character ratios sometimes makes this difficult to notice.
 Instead of dealing with this issue with ASCII optical illusions, I used unicode square characters to make the nature of terminal coordinates explicit.
 Then, I simply normalized the vertical travel speed.
 The result is smooth controls and a natural accordian effect.

+# License #

+    Copyright (C) 2020  Gregory D. Stula

+    This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+    You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.